 Perhaps there was a delayed reaction.
 Three of the pollsters conducted a total of five polls over the subsequent fortnight, which turned out to be the last two weeks of Kevin Rudd’s prime ministership.
 According to Newspoll, dissatisfaction with Tony Abbott was steady and satisfaction had risen very slightly.
 Kevin Rudd was still ahead as preferred prime minister, but the gap had narrowed from 16 to 9 points.
 Two-party-preferred, Labor was leading the Coalition 52 to 48.
 Essential Research reported the same 52-to-48 split, and Morgan’s face-to-face poll had Labor ahead 53-to-47.
-No comfort for the Coalition in those figures (and none for Mr Rudd, in the event).
+There’s no comfort for the Coalition in those figures (and none for Mr Rudd, in the event).

 Meanwhile – and this is why nervous Labor backbenchers like Mr Bradbury have been pushing for Julia Gillard to announce a harsher approach – polls were continuing to report concern about asylum seekers.
 Ever since the widely misinterpreted 2001 election campaign, fears about boat arrivals reported by pollsters have been assumed to influence the way people vote, especially in the outer suburbs.
 In fact, the evidence suggests that what got the Howard government over the line on that occasion were the terrorist attacks on 11 September 2001, and even with that unprecedented crisis it only managed to attract 51 per cent of the two-party-preferred vote.